UPDATED AS OF May 18, 2018

 Here’s a video of me giving a demonstration of its use: https://youtu.be/W__ExMvS6Ms

 (7.)
-Ecover Authority – This is another tool that I own.
+Ecover Authority – This is another tool that I own, and I have to admit that it’s my favorite one.
+It’s put together by fellow PLR vendor, Chad, who you may be familiar with already.
 It’s quite quick to use.
 People who previously used Box Shot King, say that it is as good as Box Shot King without the extra price!
-This is my favorite eCover software.
 Here is a video demonstrating how I use it.

 Graphics, Fonts, Templates: